 The Gazette is the official student newspaper at Western University in London, Ontario.
 The Gazette publishes online daily and in print Tuesdays.
 We are the largest student newspaper in Canada, with an editorial board consisting of 25 editors and three full-time editorial staff.

 The paper was founded in fall 1906 when the handwritten literary journal In Cap and Gown was printed for the first time.

-A few years later, the name was switched names to the Gazette and it has been Western’s go-to student newspaper ever since.
+A few years later, the name was switched to the Gazette and it has been Western’s go-to student newspaper ever since.

-The Gazette was daily (four days a week) in print from 1991-2015, making it the only student newspaper in Canada to be daily.
+The Gazette was in print four days a week from 1991–2015, making it the only student newspaper in Canada to be daily.

 In 2015, the Gazette shifted towards becoming a digital-first publication, reducing number of weekly print editions and revamping its website.